-Leadership and Involvement at Reed
+Leadership and Involvement

 Student activities staff members believe that leadership and involvement are key to becoming a well-rounded person who can contribute to Reed and beyond.
 We feel strongly that everyone can and should learn the skills to become a leader regardless of their role in a group.
 We know that every member of a group impacts the group’s success for better or worse.
 See our definition of leadership here.

 To that end, we encourage students to take advantage of the many involvement opportunities that student activities and others offer on campus.
 There is truly something for everyone on campus.

 All student activities leadership and involvement opportunities are informed by the Social Change Model of Leadership Development.
 We feel that this model aligns well with Reed and offers a strong philosophical foundation for our leadership development work on campus.

 The mission of RELAY is to support Reed's core academic mission by promoting responsible action, pluralistic thought, and the development of lifelong, practical, interpersonal skills.
 During the spring semester, twenty students meet weekly to engage in experiential learning, personal reflection, and coaching relationships.
 For more information about the program and how to apply, please see the RELAY website.

 Drop-in, interactive sessions are available throughout the year for students to spend 90 minutes learning about a specific topic or issue related to leadership.
 Past sessions have included communication, group decision-making, dealing with conflict, and much more.
 For more information, come by the student activities office or look for our leadership and involvement posters.
 No need to RSVP, and dinner is provided.